neondatabase/website/content/docs/guides/logical-replication-airbyte-snowflake.md

 To set up the Snowflake destination connector, you first need to create Airbyte entities in Snowflake (a warehouse, database, schema, user, and role) with the `OWNERSHIP` permission to write data to Snowflake.

 You can use the following script in a new [Snowflake worksheet](https://docs.snowflake.com/en/user-guide/ui-worksheet) to create the entities.
+This script is provided as part of [Airbyte's Snowflake connector setup guide](https://docs.airbyte.com/integrations/destinations/snowflake#setup-guide).

 <Admonition type="note">
 If you want, you can edit the script to change the password to a more secure password and to change the names of other resources.
 If you do rename entities, make sure to follow [Sbowflake identifier requirements](https://docs.snowflake.com/en/sql-reference/identifiers-syntax).